EvanSkiStudios/Raccoon-Mischief/README.md

 * Magnets will no longer attract the same type of magnet

 #### Additions
+* DinnerBone now yells when you are killed by a llama
+* Added Advancement for dying 100 times
 * Added Trigger command to show Advancements
 * Added Upgrade mechanic (give items multiple special effects)
 * Added upgrade for carved pumpkin (spiked, head-lamp)